Task Force Mental Health & Well-Being

 Following on from the Mental Health and Well-Being Week organized in November 2022, this working group is co-organizing the Health Days with the UNIL-EPFL Sport and Health Service.
 This event dedicated to mental and physical health will take place from 2 to 5 October on the UNIL campus and from 9 to 13 October on the EPFL campus.
 Reserved for these two communities, its aim is to inform and provide useful resources for cultivating well-being.

-Get help and support in the event of a threat to physical or mental health, or report mobbing, harassment or other issues.
+Get help and support if you have a question or issue relating to your physical or mental health, or report a case of mobbing or harassment.

 TO READ